woerndlit/blog_woerndli/input/posts/mdca-mde-dropbox-restrictions.md

 ![image.png](.media/img_38.png)

 4\.
-Set the session control type to Monitor only.
+Set the session control type to Monitor only\.
 *Note: Here you can also control the the activities performed within your connected Dropbox instances, but this is not the scope of this article.*

 ![image.png](.media/img_39.png)